Skip to content

 Why change these settings?

 You might want to turn these off if you prefer a snappy, instant feel when clicking through your apps.
-If you enjoy a polished, fluid look, you should keep them on.
+If you enjoy a polished, fluid look, keep them on.

 What happens when done?

-Once you change these settings, the interface will react immediately to your clicks without the extra transition effects.
+What happens when you change these settings?
+The interface will react immediately to your clicks without the extra transition effects.
 Your computer may feel faster because it no longer spends time rendering those animations.

 How to adjust Animation effects